yangKJ/Kakapos/README.md

 /// Export the video after injecting the filter.
 /// - Parameters:
 ///   - outputURL: Specifies the sandbox address of the exported video.
-///   - optimizeForNetworkUse: Indicates that the output file should be optimized for network use.
+///   - optimizeForNetworkUse: The output file should be optimized for network use.
 ///   - filtering: Filters work to filter pixel buffer. exporter.export(outputURL: outputURL) {
     let dest = BoxxIO(element: $0, filters: filters)